gcallah/JustifyingTheState/abstracts/foucault.md

 power - the power of the state - this chapter offers a short summary of pastoral power, disciplinary power, and biopower.
 Sovereign state power can utilize and constitute any of these diverse types, or styles, of power.
-Foucault thus offers avenues for thinking of power as the historical product of the transformations of “épistémès” - constellations of power-knowledge that have changed, and will change further, over time.
-Although normatively ambiguous, Foucault’s writings - whether on madness, criminality, sexuality, neoliberalism, or the Iranian revolution - contain an implicit commitment to discovering new, creative, and emancipatory ways of relating to ourselves and to society.
+Foucault thus offers avenues for thinking of power as the historical product of the transformations of "épistémès" - constellations of power-knowledge that have changed, and will change further, over time.
+Although normatively ambiguous, Foucault's writings - whether on madness, criminality, sexuality, neoliberalism, or the Iranian revolution - contain an implicit commitment to discovering new, creative, and emancipatory ways of relating to ourselves and to society.
 State authority, too, can be assessed and critiqued, if not exactly